Last updated: 28 May 2026

 Frequently Asked Questions

 Yes.
-Public health insurance through Securite sociale is mandatory for all residents.
-Contributions come out of your salary automatically, around 8% of gross pay.
-Supplementary insurance (mutuelle) is not legally required, but 96% of residents have one because Securite sociale only reimburses about 70% of medical costs.
-Since January 2016, employers must offer a group mutuelle to all employees.
+Public health insurance through Securite sociale is mandatory for every legal resident.
+Salaried workers contribute automatically (around 8% of gross pay).
+Supplementary insurance (mutuelle) is not legally required, but roughly 96% of residents have one because Securite sociale only reimburses about 70% of standard costs.
+Since 1 January 2016, every private-sector employer in France must offer a group mutuelle and cover at least 50% of the premium (article L. 911-7 of the Social Security Code).

-Can I cancel my insurance at any time in France?
+Can I cancel my insurance at any time under the Hamon Law?

 How much does health insurance cost in France?

-Securite sociale contributions are roughly 8% of your gross salary, deducted automatically.
-A mutuelle costs between 50 and 200 euros per month depending on your age, coverage level, and family size.
-If your employer provides a group mutuelle, they cover at least 50% of the premium by law.
+Securite sociale contributions are roughly 8% of gross salary, deducted automatically by your employer.
+A mutuelle typically costs EUR 50 to EUR 200 per month depending on age, coverage level and family size.
+If your employer provides a group mutuelle, they pay at least 50% of the premium.
+Low-income households can apply for Complementaire sante solidaire (CSS), which is free or very low-cost depending on income.

 Do I need home insurance if I'm renting in France?